 As his business evolved, he started racking up the dollars.
 “I got to the point where I was actually generating profit,” he says.
 Not only could he pay for the car itself, but he could also pay for his insurance and allocate some of his extra income toward his student loans.

 Ten months later, he made his final student loan payment in October 2015.

 Breaking Out of the Corporate Mold

-The side income Josh earned from renting out his car ignited his inner entrepreneur.
+The side income Stine earned from renting out his car ignited his inner entrepreneur.
 After a year working at PwC, he decided to try consulting on his own and left his corporate office job.

 By leaning into his alumni connections from Penn State, he’s been able to successfully work for himself.
 His additional gigs include work as the chief operating officer of Happy Valley Tickets, a ticket distributor for Penn State events, and he is a partner at online marketing agency KNG Strategies.

-Through his experience working directly with clients, Josh realized that he liked working offline with people just as much working with computers, so today, he’s planning to leverage his organizational skills to create a startup offering professional organizing services.
+Through his experience working directly with clients, Stine realized that he liked working offline with people just as much working with computers, so today, he’s planning to leverage his organizational skills to create a startup offering professional organizing services.

 “The corporate job is not what you have to do.
 There’s nothing wrong with a corporate job, but there are options out there,” he advises.

 Do you have a story about how refinancing or a side gig helped you pay your student loans faster?
 We’d like to hear from you.
 If you would like to share your story, please email our team at [email protected]

 This guest post was written and contributed by Megan Natt, Content Marketing Manager at Turo.